Agile User Story

 - The benefit may be for other users or customers, not just for the user in the story.

-Lifecycle of a User story
+Characteristics of a User Story (INVEST)